gunedo/tv-portuguesa/README.md

 5) A USB-C cable to sideload your channel on your Apple TV.

-Template is using by default the NASA TV channel, you just need to change the URL in the ViewController.swift to your own.
+Template is using by default the NASA TV channel, you just need to add your own channels in the **tvstreams.json** file.
+Check if your json file is valid.
 Pretty easy.

 Sample image pack: http://goo.gl/57iH97?gdriveurl